datacoves/docs/docs/reference/security/README.md

 ### IDE

-The data from your database will transit through the Datacoves infrastructure on the way to your browser when you write interactive queries from the IDE.
+The data from your database will traverse the Datacoves infrastructure on the way to your browser when you write interactive queries from the IDE.
 But this information is not preserved in any way (caching or otherwise).
 Outside of your browser sessions, it does not reside on our servers.

 ### Airbyte Service